 The hands, wrists, and elbows see a lot of action and take a beating.
-In today’s blog post we discuss some of the most common hand, wrist, and elbow injuries that occur when playing basketball.
+In today’s blog post we discuss some of the most common basketball hand, wrist, and elbow injuries that occur on the court.

 1. Fractured Fingers/Hands